GSA/digitalgov.gov/content/posts/2014-02-28-mobile-code-sharing-catalog-snippet-biozen.md

 ---
+url: /2014/02/28/mobile-code-sharing-catalog-snippet-biozen/
 date: 2014-02-28 9:52:16 -0400
-title: 'Mobile Code Sharing Catalog Snippet\: BioZen'
+title: 'Mobile Code Sharing Catalog Snippet: BioZen'
-summary: 'Interested in building an app that incorporates biofeedback data from multiple wearable body sensors?
-Check out BioZen, available on the Mobile Code Sharing Catalog, one of the first mobile applications to provide users with live biofeedback data'
+summary: Interested in building an app that incorporates biofeedback data from multiple wearable body sensors?
+Check out BioZen, available on the Mobile Code Sharing Catalog, one of the first mobile applications to provide users with live biofeedback data
-authors: [jparcell]
 categories:
   - Code
   - Mobile